Book and Blog

 Those are a few of the more obvious external boundaries.

 Then there are the internal boundaries.
-Simply put, thoughts, words, feelings, behaviour that we feel comfortable and uncomfortable with.
+Simply put; thoughts, words, feelings, behaviour that we feel comfortable and uncomfortable with.
 How we think and feel about ourselves leads to how we treat ourselves and how we allow others to treat us.
 We give unconscious signals (signals which we are not aware of) all the time to others about ourselves.
-For example; if a person speaks to us rudely and we feel uncomfortable and have an internal dialogue which says, ‘I can’t say anything because…(and there could be a multitude of reasons)’ even though I know what they are saying is not okay’ I’m going to be quiet even though I really want to say something’.
-This can give a signal to the other person that we accept their treatment of us.
+For example; if a person speaks to us rudely and we feel uncomfortable and have an internal dialogue which prevents us from saying something for example, ‘I can’t say anything because…(and there could be a multitude of reasons)’, this can give a signal to the other person that we accept their treatment of us.
 Now, that is not to say we are responsible for other people’s behaviour, we are not.
 As adults we are responsible for communicating in a clear and kind manner what is acceptable to us.
 Kind does not mean ‘apologetic’ – it means respectful to yourself and others.

 When we soothe our internal world, we can listen to ourselves on a deeper level and find out what our boundaries are.
 We can contain that craving, that outburst, that ‘whatever it is’ and we can let our truth flow in a respectful way.
 The more we know ourselves, the more we know our boundaries, both internal and external, the more likely it is that we will get our wants and needs met as well as expand our lives.

 I’m frequently asked why this is so important as people ‘run late’ or are very early– it’s part of life.
 This comes back to boundaries.
 It’s about respecting your own time and another’s.
 It’s about being in charge of your life, empowering yourself and how you use your time.